Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Discussion

 A contrasting case is FRB~20201111B--GRB~140607A, which is associated with a long-duration GRB ($T_{90}=109.9$~s) with typical fluence $(2.2\pm0.3)\times10^{-6}~\rm erg~cm^{-2}$ \citep{140607Agcn}.
 The corresponding FRB is non-repeating, with $f_{\rm FRB}\sim1.15$~Jy~ms and $\mathrm{DM}_{\rm exc}\sim261~\rm pc~cm^{-3}$, yielding $\eta\sim5\times10^{11}$ if the association is true.
-The GRB exhibits a relatively long duration and typical energy, with the associated FRB showing comparable properties to others, indicating no evident correlation between prompt gamma-ray and later radio emission.
+In this case, the GRB exhibits a relatively long duration and typical energy, while the associated FRB shows properties comparable to other events, suggesting that no clear correlation between prompt gamma-ray output and later radio emission would be required.

-Across all candidates, the fluence ratio remains at the level of $\eta\sim10^{10}$--$10^{11}$, significantly higher than the limits derived for contemporaneous FRB--X-ray associations \citep{Pearlman_2024}, but consistent with a scenario in which the FRB emission represents a small fraction of the total energy budget.
-This behavior is compatible with models in which FRBs originate from magnetospheric processes of a long-lived compact object (e.g., a magnetar) formed in the GRB event, where the radio emission is only weakly coupled to the prompt gamma-ray energetics.
+Across all candidates, the inferred fluence ratios lie in the range $\eta\sim10^{10}$--$10^{11}$.
+These values are high, but they are not in conflict with the non-detections reported in previous gamma-ray and hard-X-ray searches for FRB counterparts \citep{Yamasaki2016,Cunningham2020,Ridnaia2024}.
+The large values of $\eta$ imply that, if any of these pairs were physically related, the radio burst would contain only a very small fraction of the high-energy fluence.
+Since the full sample is consistent with random coincidence, this interpretation remains speculative.

-Taken together, the candidate pairs' properties also do not reveal clear signatures that would distinguish them from random coincidences.
-Therefore, although individual systems may be suggestive, the current sample does not provide compelling evidence for a direct physical association.
+Finally, our results are consistent with those of \citet{Curtin2024}, in the sense that both studies find no significant FRB--GRB association.
+Our search differs mainly in method: we use the full CHIME localization maps and include redshift information in the candidate selection.
+Even with these additional constraints, the matches remain consistent with random coincidences.